ritikrajkumar/Message-Encrypter-and-Decrypter/README.md

-# Message-Encrypter-and-Decrypter
+# Message-Encrypter
+- This project is based on Cryptography which provides confidentiality.
-- Have successfully developed a program that encrypts and decrypts a message.
+- Developed a program that encrypts and decrypts a message for the secure transmission of informatiion.
 - This will help in minimizing the problem of data theft and leaks of other sensitive information.
 - The message that we obtained after encryption is very safe and no one can know the original message.
-So, this file can be sent over a network without worrying.